A chronology of key events:

 2007 April - Sheikh Hasina is charged with murder and Begum Khaleda Zia is placed under virtual house arrest in clampdown by caretaker government after a year of violent political unrest.

 2008 December - General elections: Awami League captures more than 250 of 300 seats in parliament.
 Sheikh Hasina is sworn in as prime minister in January.

 2009 February - Around 74 people, mainly army officers, are killed in a mutiny in Dhaka by border guards unhappy with pay and conditions.
 Police arrest some 700 guards.
 A further 1,000 guards are detained in May.

-2013 April - Prime Minister Sheikh Hasina vetoes Islamist bill to outlaw criticism of Islam.
+2013 April - Sheikh Hasina vetoes Islamist bill to outlaw criticism of Islam.

 2013 May - European retailers promise to sign an accord to improve safety conditions in factories after a garment factory building collapsed in April, killing more than 1,100 people.